 In line with the approved staging strategy for the Aboriginal Cultural Heritage Strategy, construction may commence in areas that have been subject to additional heritage survey, which are presented in an Archaeological Survey Report and consulted with RAPs and Heritage NSW, subject to complying with other relevant conditions.
-Additional portions of the Stage 2 disturbance area fall into this category.

-A portion of the Stage 2 disturbance footprint is also located within PADs.
-Test excavation is nearing completion.
-As per the approved staging approach for the Aboriginal Cultural Heritage Strategy, construction may not commence in these areas until the relevant Aboriginal Cultural Heritage Assessment Report, required in accordance with condition D29 e) is finalised and incorporated into the updated Aboriginal Cultural Heritage Assessment Report.
+As per the approved staging approach for the Aboriginal Cultural Heritage Strategy, construction may not commence in PAD sites until the relevant Aboriginal Cultural Heritage Assessment Report, required in accordance with condition D29 e) is finalised and incorporated into the updated Aboriginal Cultural Heritage Strategy.